"I Photograph What I Want To See" with Jordan Reyes

 This workshop is a three-day intensive held during the Ephemere Photo Fest at Gallery Conceal Shibuya in Tokyo.

-Day One, October 1, Wednesday: 1:00 PM – 5:00 PM (4-hour seminar)
+Day One, October 1, Wednesday: 1:00 PM – 5:00 PM (4-hour seminar and methodology creation)

-Day Two, October 2, Thursday: 1:00 PM – 3:00 PM (2-hour shooting and reconvening)
+Day Two, October 2, Thursday: 1:00 PM – 5:00 PM (4-hour methodology debrief and refining)

-Day Three, October 3, Friday: 1:00 PM – 5:00 PM (4-hour shooting and reconvening)
+Day Three, October 3, Friday: 1:00 PM – 5:00 PM (4-hour methodology debrief and refining)

 The schedule for all three days is subject to extensions to allow for a comprehensive discussion with all participants.
 The mentor is willing to be flexible to ensure everyone gets the most out of the experience.